 However, unless you are particularly careless and prone to walking around unaccompanied with an expensive looking camera or wrist watch, or maybe a visibly bulging wallet, the chances of that happening are quite slim.

-Apparently very few, crimes against expats are planned – instead they tend to be random & opportunistic occurrences where a Raskol seizes the chance that has suddenly presented itself.
+Very few crimes against expats are planned, rather they tend to be random & opportunistic occurrences where a Raskol seizes the chance that has suddenly presented itself.

-Local people in PNG tend to sit on the ground and watch the world go by when they have nothing to do, which can be very intimidating to the uninitiated visitor who will already be semi-paranoid about raskols just waiting to pounce…
+Local people in PNG tend to sit on the ground and watch the world go by when they have nothing to do, which to the uninitiated visitor who is already semi-paranoid about raskols just waiting to pounce, can be very intimidating!

 While it is unlikely that they will be wearing a T Shirt with “Raskol” on the front to identify themselves, the fact is that you will probably know one should you cross paths with one – or more…